eyoelmeles/eyoelmeles.github.io/content/portfolio/index.md

 _Senior Software Engineer_

-Created a very big ERP project for the Ethiopian government.
-The project was a success and it is still being used by the government.
-I led a squad, and worked on both the backend and frontend part of the project.
-Mainly focusing on the frontend, using React and Redux with typescript, and tailwindcss abstractions, for the backend, mainly helping the DevOPS to deploy .NET microservices.
+Created a big ERP Software for the Ministry of Water and Energy Ethiopia.
+The project was a success and it is now spread into different regions of Ethiopia.
+I led a team, and worked on both the backend and frontend parts of the project.
+Mainly focusing on the Finance and HR modules, I worked on the front-end using my React experties, and the backend with C#, as a side quest helping the Dev-OPS teams to deploy .NET microservices with CI/CD integration as well.